patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/text-input-group/text-input-group.md

 ### Auto-complete search

 The text input group can also be used to create an auto-complete search component where suggestions are presented as a dropdown list as the user types.
+When only a single suggestion is available, the user can complete the entry without further typing by pressing the Tab key.

 <img src="./img/auto-complete-search.png" alt="auto complete search" width="464"/>